Know Before You Go - Public Skeleton

 Session Schedule: What should you expect?

 You will need to check in at the Guest Services building 5-10 minutes prior to your session start time.
 Those who are not checked in at session start time will not be permitted to slide.
+Operations may be slightly modified to adhere to current health & safety policies & recommendations to prevent the spread of COVID-19.

 Check-In & Orientation (approximately 30 mins)